Fumio Kishida: Africa

 Kishida has attempted to deepen ties between Japan and African nations, while also promoting peace and stability in the region.
 In August 2022, while addressing a summit in Tunisia, Kishida promised $30 billion in aid for the development of African countries for the next 3 years.
 Later on 30 April 2023, Kishida began an African tour and visited the League of Arab States based in Egypt, and met with President Abdel Fattah el-Sisi; Kishida offered a yen loan to fund a metro line project in Cairo.

-The next day on 1 May, Kishida visited Ghana.
+On 1 May, Kishida visited Ghana.
 During a meeting with President Nana Akufo-Addo, Kishida emphasized the importance of Japanese investment in the country, and bilateral relations in the international arena.
 Ghana and Japan both agreed to pursue reforms in the UN Security Council as well.
 While in Ghana, Kishida pledged $500 million in more financial aid to Africa, in perceived contrast from China's Belt and Road Initiative in the continent.
 On 3 May, Kishida arrived in the Kenyan capital Nairobi.
 He met with Kenyan President William Ruto, who agreed to deepen cooperation and to bolster economic and energy ties.
 The two condemned Russian invasion of Ukraine, and reiterated their desire for a peaceful Indo-Pacific.
 Kishida announced that Japan would continue to give assistance for infrastructure in Kenya.
 Ruto and Kishida signed an agreement allowing Kenyans to access jobs in Japan, bolstering economic relations.